ThePhD/future_cxx/papers/source/C - embed.md

 > 	};
 >
 > 	const unsigned char byte_factors[] = {
-> // may produce diagnostic: 12 bits % UCHAR_WIDTH may not be 0
+> // may produce diagnostic: 12 bits % EMBED-WIDTH may not be 0
 > // on a system where the resource with an implementation-defined
 > // bit size of 12 bits
 > #embed "12_bits.bin"